Wednesday, March 18, 2026

 It’s Wednesday, and tomorrow is Thursday.

-Thursday has become a day to dread because I know Badger and I will need to start cleaning and hiding things away for the weekend.
+Thursday has turned into a day I dread, because Badger and I have to start cleaning and hiding things away for the weekend.

-It's just getting more dangerous, and we can no longer lock a few cabinets up and call it good.
+We can no longer lock a few cabinets and call it good.

-OK, we'll stop here before I start really ranting and venting and making the post totally unpleasant.
+OK, we’ll stop here before I start really ranting and venting and making the post unpleasant.

 I’ll go back to “The X-Files” and keep my fingers crossed the water heater doesn’t explode.